-Chief Executive is forecast to underspend by £3.160m in 2016/17 which relates to staff costs.
+Chief Executive is forecast to underspend by £1.120m in 2016/17 which relates to staff costs.

-The service reported overspends of £0.069m at the end of Quarter 1 compared to the current forecast underspend of £3.160m, an additional forecast underspend of £3.229m.
-This is primarily as a result of virements following the realignment of staffing budgets across the County Council.
-The underspend relates to additional budget being allocated to this service area with no costs and is reported within the overall staffing forecast underspend across the County Council.
+The service reported underspends of £3.160m at the end of Quarter 2 compared to the current forecast underspend of £1.120m, an increase in forecast of £2.040m as a result of cleansing of staffing budgets and forecasts.